 Using Behavioral Data and Machine Learning for Smart Energy Usage

-Most consumers would opt for environmentally friendly energy usage than not, all other things being equal.
+Most consumers would opt for environmentally friendly energy usage then not, all other things being equal.
 The challenge for “green energy” initiatives has been affordability and mass market appeal, but the Internet of Things’ infrastructure can solve both of these problems at once.

-One of the keys to reducing the population’s collective carbon footprint is to leverage big data and behavioral patterns in conjunction with machine learning.
+One of the keys to reducing the population’s collective carbon footprint is to leverage big data and behavioural patterns in conjunction with machine learning.
 Smart home systems such as Nest have already begun to help consumers optimize their energy use in order to reduce costs and conserve energy at the same time.
-However, te consumer market isn’t the only one that can benefit from this kind of data.
+However, the consumer market isn’t the only one that can benefit from this kind of data.

 Enlightened has devised a product that optimizes energy use for commercial real estate properties, ultimately scaling energy costs further per building.
 The company implements machine to incorporate personalized employee data into a facility-wide network to predict usage needs in real-time.